SIMPLE EFFECTIVE LITHIUM ION (LiFePO4) BATTERY MANAGEMENT!

 - Monitors total battery voltage 11.9V (23.8V) minimum, 15.1V (30.2V) maximum.

-- 120A relay, 500A optional Gigavac DC contactor isolates the battery if there is a problem.
+- Internal latching relay 200A max, 500A optional Gigavac DC contactor isolates the battery if there is a problem.

 - 12V (4 cell) and 24V (8 cell) versions available.

-- Can control individual battery packs connected in parallel also
+- Can control up to three battery packs connected in parallel.

-- Actively isolates the battery from the load if either the total voltage is out of range or there is a problem with one or more cells.
+- Actively isolates the batteries from the load and each other if either the total voltage is out of range or there is a problem with one or more cells.

 BCU-NEV-04C - 4 Cell 12V